zelanko/sql-docs.pt-br/docs/t-sql/statements/create-login-transact-sql.md

 ## <a name="limitations"></a>Limitações

 - Não há suporte para definir um logon do Azure AD mapeado para um grupo do Azure AD como o proprietário do banco de dados.
-- Há suporte para a representação de entidades de segurança de nível de servidor do Azure AD usando outras entidades de segurança do Azure AD, como a cláusula [EXECUTE AS](execute-as-transact-sql.md).
+- Não há suporte para a representação de entidades de segurança no nível do servidor do Azure AD usando outras entidades de segurança do Azure AD, como a cláusula [EXECUTE AS](execute-as-transact-sql.md).
 - Somente entidades de segurança no nível do SQL Server (logons) que fazem parte do `sysadmin` podem executar as seguintes operações direcionadas a entidades de segurança do Azure AD:
   - EXECUTE AS USER
   - EXECUTE AS LOGIN